 #1 - Colic its more than a stomach ache

 The problem is that the horse does not have the ability to vomit its stomach contents like we can to alleviate the problem.
-Horses can colic from trapped gas, having eaten something he should not have, ulcers or impaction.
+Horses can colic due to many reasons - some much more serious than others.
+It can be trapped gas, having eaten something he should not have, ulcers, impaction, parasite migration or a twisted bowel.

 A colicky horse will try to lie down, look at his flanks, sweat and have an elevated heart rate.
 This is an occasion that you need to call the vet immediately.